tigerbeetle/tigerbeetle/docs/usage/integration.md

 ### Retries

-A client will retry a request until either:
+A [client session](#client-sessions) will automatically retry a request until either:

 - the client receives a corresponding reply from the cluster, or
 - the client is terminated.